tom-pollak/notes/INT1/Exam/INT1 Exam.md

 ### (ii)

-As with an unoptimized approach all people crossing are equivalent, a depth first search that avoids cycles would be the best because it would search deeper in the tree than a breadth first search and therefore find a solution quicker.
+With an unoptimized approach all people crossing are equivalent, a depth first search that avoids cycles would be the best because it would search deeper in the tree than a breadth first search and therefore find a solution quicker.

 ### (iii)

-An admissible heuristic could be the person with the smallest $i$ currently at point $B_0$, divided by 2
+An admissible heuristic could be the crossing time of the person with the smallest $i$ currently at point $B_0$ multiplied by the number of people at $B_0$, divided by 2

->

 ### (iv)

-For an admissible heuristic, we are required to underestimate the lowest possible solving time of the problem.
-Therefore we can ignore the problem of the torch coming back, as this will only increase the lowest possible solving time.
+For an admissible heuristic, we are required to equal underestimate the optimal solution to the problem.
+Therefore we can ignore optimizing the torch coming back, as this will only increase the lowest possible solving time.

 As by definition of the question, the persons crossing time is $2^i$, it follows that the person with the lowest $i$ is the person with the shortest crossing time.

-For the quickest _theoretical_ possible solving time every person currently at $B_0$ would have the same lowest crossing time so no other person would have to wait for somebody else (even though this is not technically possible in the current puzzle, as each person has a different time according to their identifier $i$).
-Therefore, as two people can cross the bridge at any one time, the lowest possible solving time by this definition must be the time of the quickest person currently at $B_0$ (lowest $i$) divided by 2.
+For the quickest _theoretically_ possible solving time every person currently at $B_0$ would have the same lowest crossing time so no other person would have to wait for somebody else (even though this is not technically possible in the current puzzle, as each person has a different time according to their identifier $i$, however it dosen't matter as it is an underestimation).
+Therefore, as two people can cross the bridge at any one time, the lowest theorietical solving time by this definition must be the time taken of the quickest person currently at $B_0$ (lowest $i$) multiplied by the number of people at $B_0$, divided by 2.

 ## 3.